Taylor Swift Slammed For Charging $500+ For ‘Reputation Tour’ Tickets

 “We all have to remember she’s one of the biggest pop artists in the world,” added another fan of Swift after her tour prices were revealed.
 “So of course her tickets are gonna be expensive… since she knows we’ll pay a lot to see her, as will many little girls with rich parents, why not make $$$.”

-But it’s not just in the U.S. where fans aren’t happy about the amount Swift’s charging for tickets to see her on her upcoming “Reputation Tour.”
+But it’s not just in the U.S. where fans aren’t happy about the amount Swift is charging for tickets to see her on her upcoming “Reputation Tour.”

 Fans in the U.K. were also left seriously disappointed with the pricey sum the “Look What You Made Me Do” singer is charging for some tickets to her upcoming concerts.